Self-Care for Mental Health: A Complete How-to Guide

 You can also find probiotics in the form of a pill but the science backing their efficacy is shaky.
 If you plan to rely on a supplement be careful, as some of them cause side effects.
 Talk to your doctor to make sure you’re a right candidate for these products.

 Taking regular exercise is not only good for a healthy heart and tight butt, it’s also one of the best things you can do to improve your mental health.
 Your brain has been built to control your movements as well as your thoughts.

-Many studies have shown that exercise is as good for your brain, mood and emotions as it is for your body.
+Science has shown that physical fitness is a major contributor to brain fitness.
 Exercise can reduce the effects of stress, improve your learning abilities and help heal depression.

 Exercise triggers the release of dopamine—the pleasure and reward neurotransmitter—and other chemicals that help you feel good.